Guidelines for Virtual Presentation Recording

 Please check the recording for quality and understandability, and for timing, as it needs to fit into the specified duration.
 We recommend using a headset so you won’t get laptop fan noise etc. in the recording.

-Here are three links for videos showing as how to record a presentation with Zoom:
+Here are some links for videos showing as how to record a presentation with Zoom:

 1. How to install and setup Zoom and create recording

 2. Detailed instructions on setting up Zoom meeting to make recordings.

 - SusTech Talks March 2023: Sustainable Alternative Materials to Plastics in Electronics

 - SusTech Talk Feb 2023: Connectivity Standards Alliance & Matter Introduction